 Nicotine Replacement Therapy (NRT)

 NRT relieves withdrawal symptoms.
-NRT products:
+NRT products include:

 - Nicotine gum